Sexual capital: Race

 Sexual capital is closely associated with race or racial stereotypes of sexual attractiveness.

 In the United States, white men have higher sexual capital than white women, Black women, or Black men.
-This is also observed in other countries, such as in Japan, where Japanese women often earn more money than their white husbands or boyfriends.
-The preference for white men among Japanese women is strong enough such that they are often willing to overlook a white man's income when considering him as a potential partner.
-Japanese men in Japan are stereotyped as controlling, awkward or emasculated, while white women are viewed as mannish or too loud.
+This is also observed in other countries, such as in Japan; Japanese men in Japan are stereotyped as controlling, awkward or emasculated, while white women are viewed as mannish or too loud.
 These stereotypes elevate the sexual capital of Asian women and white men in Japan.
 Similar patterns have been reported in Taiwan.

 Some black men are afforded high sexual status because they appeal to the fantasies of some heterosexual white women, but more generally black men suffer from systemic sexual racism.
 Susan Koshy argues that Asian women have gained sexual capital in the West through glamorous accounts of western male – Asian female sexual relationships in the media and arts.
 Sexual racism has also been studied to negatively affect gay men of color.
 For Asian American men, socioeconomic success does not bring additional dating or marriage opportunities.